Minnesota Clean Transportation Standard Act – Take Two!

 As of this writing, the Minnesota CTSA is still in Committee – the Senate Transportation Committee – and has yet to be passed into law.
 For purposes of this report, it is assumed that the CTSA as outlined in SF 2584 is enacted by the Minnesota Legislature in its 2023 session, signed by the Governor, and enabling regulations are promulgated in a timely manner to allow program commencement on January 1, 2025.
 The program outlined by SF 2584 largely mimics the California LCFS and the Oregon Clean Fuels Program (CFP) with key differences being a different choice of baseline year and a different carbon intensity (CI) reduction schedule, both consistent with a later starting date than the California and Oregon programs.
 Importantly, SF 2584 currently contains important provisions restricting potential credit sources and enabling consideration of certain low-carbon agricultural practices in assessing carbon intensity.

 The cost to Minnesota consumers to achieve the 25% CI reduction by 2030, 75% CI reduction by 2040, and the 100% CI reduction by 2050 as proposed in SF 2584 will depend on key factors including the technical calculation methodologies adopted by the Minnesota Pollution Control Agency (PCA); the rate at which the MN vehicle fleet turns over to alternative technologies such as electric vehicles (EVs), hydrogen fuel cell vehicles (FCVs), and natural gas vehicles (NGVs); and the number and size of additional states which may adopt similar programs in this timeframe.
-Read on to learn about Stillwater’s estimates of these costs, assuming adoption of a program similar to California’s and Oregon’s.
+Stillwater’s estimates of these costs, assuming adoption of a program similar to California’s and Oregon’s are presented herein.

 Overview of the 2021 proposed legislation